cmeubanks/refactor-tractor/README.md

 ## Abstract

+A user can search recipies typing in the search bar an clicking the search icon button.
+The recipes can also be sorted by tag.
+The user can scroll up and down view all of the recipe cards.
+A user can favorite recipies.
+The view favorites button can then be clicked to sort the favorites.

-This Webpack Kit is a refactor of a project that needed updating.
+This Webpack Kit is a refactor of a project that was in need of updating.

 ## Clone This Repo